SUPPORT KEVIN &

 - Clothing that is difficult to remove

 - Reassure the person to reduce feelings of embarrassment.
-For example, say "Something spilled on you" instead of "You wet yourself."
+Find ways to preserve dignity.
+For example say, “Anyone can have an accident” instead of saying, “You wet yourself.”

 - Be matter-of-fact; don't scold or make the person feel guilty.